STEM and Quantitative Tutoring

 Mask Policy: The CTLR is currently mask optional in our spaces.
 Masks may be required at certain events or when meeting with certain advisors or tutors.
 Remote options are available for most activities.

 Peer Tutoring is available either through course-based tutors or individually scheduled sessions by request.
 Course-based tutors lead study sessions and schedule individual appointments.
 At individual sessions, students meet with a peer tutor either for a single session or for regular (e.g. weekly) assistance during the semester.
 At all sessions there is a trained peer tutor who can:

 - Provide review of concepts presented in class or in readings

 - Consult with students as they work on homework and other assignments

 Connecting with a Tutor

-If you are interested in working with a tutor, talk with your professor to see if a tutor was assigned to your course and get their contact information.
-If there is no tutor specifically for your class, submit a tutor request.
+If you are interested in working with a tutor, talk with your professor or check you syllabus to see if a tutor was assigned to your course.
+You can schedule an appointment with many of them at at go.middlebury.edu/appt or see the drop-in sessions.